MARKET PULSE-US stocks to watch: LinkedIn, Digitalglobe, Alexza

 The Web company’s board of directors will review a discrepancy in the educational record of Chief Executive Scott Thompson, a spokesman told Reuters, after activist hedge fund Third Point accused Thompson of padding his academic credentials.

-Shares in the pharmaceutical company slid on Friday after U.S. health regulators declined to approve its experimental anti-agitation drug for the second time.
+The company said on Thursday U.S. health regulators failed to approve its experimental treatment to calm patients with schizophrenia or bipolar disorder.

 The audio technology licensor signed an agreement on Thursday with Microsoft for the use of its products in the Windows 8 operating system, and posted a second-quarter profit that topped analysts’ estimates.